-When applying to college and university training programs, those who want to pursue careers in nursing or other health professions may need to take the HESI examinations.
-The HESI is also known as the HESI A2, or Evolve Reach A2.
-On their websites, most schools refer to the test like the HESI A2.
+Those who desire to seek work in nursing or other health professions may need to take the HESI exams in order to enter universities and higher education training programs.
+The HESI is also referred to as the Evolve Reach A2 or HESI A2.
+Most schools refer to the exam as the HESI A2 on their websites.

 How many times can you retake the test?